 How long does it typically take to earn a degree in Nursing Education?

-Master of Science in Nursing (MSN) with Nursing Education focus, which is generally 16 to 24 months full-time, with some accelerated options near 16 months.
+MSN with a Nursing Education focus: A Master of Science in Nursing with a Nursing Education concentration is generally 16 to 24 months full-time, with some accelerated options near 16 months.

-Bachelor's-level degrees, such as accelerated RN-to-BSN programs, may finish in about 12 months but are less common for educator roles.
+Bachelor’s-level completion options: Bachelor’s-level degrees, such as accelerated RN-to-BSN programs, may finish in about 12 months but are less common for educator roles, especially where graduate preparation is expected.

-Doctoral degrees like DNP or PhD require several additional years and are pursued for academic leadership or advanced roles.
+Doctoral study: Doctoral degrees like DNP or PhD require several additional years and are usually pursued for academic leadership, research, advanced practice leadership, or higher-level faculty roles.

 Table of contents